 Many unscrupulous buyers threaten to ruin the good name of many sellers in exchange for money.
 These buyers buy an item from you, then demand that you send them money in exchange for not leaving negative feedback on your listings or seller page.

-However, eBay’s Buyer Accountability policy is to investigate complaints from buyers and remove any feedback that violates the policy.
+However, eBay’s Buyer Accountability policy protects you.
+Under this policy, the platform will investigate complaints from buyers and remove any feedback in violation.

 Frequently Asked Questions (FAQs)